Private Health Insurance for Individual And Families in Hong Kong

 The first and most important factor is your age.
 Insurance companies frequently use age brackets to set prices.
 The older you are, the more expensive your health insurance will be.

-The second most important factor is the results of your medical questionnaire and medical hostory.
+The second most important factor is the results of your medical questionnaire and medical history.
 If you have “negative” lifestyle factors like a smoking habit, excessive alcohol consumption, or a dangerous occupation, that would negatively affect your health insurance premiums.

 Why should I take health insurance?

-The private healthcare system on the other hand, is preferred by most expats and the people who can afford it.
+The private healthcare system on the other hand, is preferred by most ex-pats and the people who can afford it.
 They offer shorter wait times for potentially life-saving medical treatment, private rooms and luxury accommodations and a more multilingual medical team of doctors and nurses who are assigned to you throughout your treatment.
 The downside is that it can be very expensive.

 You should consider purchasing either an individual health insurance policy or a family health insurance policy to help cover some of the expenses involved in using private hospitals in Hong Kong.

-What age should I get health insurance?
+What age should I get private health insurance in Hong Kong?

 There is no set age when you should get health insurance - it all depends on your unique situation.
-If you’re young and still considered a dependant, you might not need your own individual health insurance policy if your parents have a family policy.
+If you’re young and still considered a dependant, you might not need your own individual private health insurance policy if your parents have a family policy.
 And it’s never too late, even if you’re a senior citizen, we have access to seniors health insurance that accepts applicants as old as 85 years old.